Skip to main content

 • US: state money-transmitter licensing if APM is offered to US residents; not currently available in the US.

-Until full authorisation lands, APM operates on a closed-beta posture with three hard caps enforced in code:
+APM is in development and not yet live.
+When it launches ahead of full authorisation it will run on a capped, closed-beta posture, with three hard caps already enforced in code:

 • Per-mandate balance cap (default £100): enforced at issuance, admin top-up, PayPal initiate, and PayPal capture — every code path that increases balance_minor.
 Config: MANDATE_MAX_BALANCE_MINOR.